 Every business must make money (even non-profits) to survive - just like you and I need oxygen to survive.
 But oxygen and profits are not the reason for existence.

-Once you've got your 'described' list of values, use them (along with your Guiding Principles) to make the organizational design choices that support that value being used on a daily basis within the business to drive the performance that the results section of the Step 3 defined.
+Once you've got your 'described' list of values, use them (along with your Guiding Principles) to make the organizational design choices that support that value being used on a daily basis within the business to drive the performance that Step 3 defined as results.

 Have your say about what you just read!
 Leave a comment in the box below.